 Not all our PDFs and Word documents meet accessibility standards.
 From July 2020 onwards we are running a series of workshops and campaigns to highlight this issue and train users on how to audit and then improve the accessibility of these documents.

 - 3.3.2 - Labels or Instructions

 It might not be possible for all form fields to be programmatically determined.
-This means that when using auto-fill functionality for forms not all fields will identify the meaning for input data accurately.
+This means that when using auto-fill functionality for forms, not all fields will identify the meaning of input data accurately.